Doctor of Nursing Practice - BSN to DNP

 The curriculum of the North Dakota State University Doctor of Nursing Practice program prepares graduates to:

-• Translate knowledge from nursing science, ethics, social, biological, and other sciences to benefit practice effectiveness and the health of individuals, families, communities, organizations, and populations.
-(E1).
+- Translate knowledge and ways of knowing from nursing science, ethics, social, biological, and other sciences to benefit practice effectiveness and the health of individuals, families, communities, organizations, and populations.

-• Design, manage, and evaluate organizational systems to improve delivery of quality health care.
-(E2).
+- Design, manage, and evaluate systems for quality and safety to improve delivery of healthcare.

-• Use technology (information and patient care) to enhance nursing practice for improvement of quality and efficiency of care.
-(E4).
+- Use technology and informatics (information and patient care) to enhance nursing practice for improvement of quality and efficiency of care.

 Professional Guidelines for DNP